UPDATED April 1, 2022

-Given the impact of COVID-19, the Department of Theatre Arts has been handing admissions slightly differently for the last two years.
 Please understand, our interview/audition days typically play a very important role.
 They are not merely about “testing talent.”
 The day is an opportunity to provide information about the program, give prospective students a chance to meet current students, meet some faculty, see the facilities, and hear about what your experience will be like.
-Most importantly—to hear about our community and get a sense of the character of the Department.
-We want to ensure a what we offer is what students are looking for in a rigorous four-year program.
+Most importantly, you will learn about our community and get a sense of the character of the Department.
+We want to ensure that what we offer is what students are looking for in a rigorous four-year program.

-Performance Students: An audition should be prepared consisting of two contrasting monologues or one monologue and a 16 bar cut from a song (an accompanist will be provided).
-Please bring a resume and a headshot if you have one.
+Performance students: You should prepare an audition consisting of two contrasting monologues or one monologue and a 16-bar cut from a song (an accompanist will be provided).
+Please bring a resume and a headshot if you have them.
 Additionally, you will spend some time speaking with a faculty member.

-Theatre Studies: You will interview with a faculty member and should bring an up to date resume, and if you would like, writing samples to discuss.
+Theatre Studies students: You will interview with a faculty member.
+You should bring an up-to-date resume and, if you would like, writing samples to discuss.

-Design/Technology: A portfolio that can be referred to in the interview.
-The portfolio, which should focus on the process, might include documentation from the productions such as sketches, renderings, research, models, construction photos, sound and CAD files, etc. Any personal or class Art projects (drawing, painting, digital art and sculpture) can be included we are far more interested in illustrations of your overall activity in technical theatre and/or design
+Design/Technology students: Please bring a portfolio that can be referred to in the interview.
+The portfolio, which should focus on the process, might include documentation from the productions such as sketches, renderings, research, models, construction photos, sound and CAD files, etc. Any personal or class art projects (drawing, painting, digital art and sculpture) can be included.
+We are far more interested in illustrations of your overall activity in technical theatre and/or design.

 he, him, his